ilkka183/movies/README.md

 Javascript classes for each MySQL table.
 They have some finding and validating methods.

 ### rest
 Here are the RESTClient test files for each routes.
-It's lake a Postman but can be used inside VisualCode.
+It's like a Postman but can be used inside VisualCode.

 ### routes
 All the routes have been collected into this folder.
 Endpoints have been implemented into separate files.